eremedia/Google-Analyticator/readme.txt

 * Improves detection of Google Accounts that are not linked to Analytics accounts.
 * Improves detection of accounts without stats.
 * Increases memory limit slightly.
+* Cleans up the authentication URL, preventing the malformed URL error that Google would sometime display.

 = 5.1 =
 * Fixes the broken/frozen error on the Dashboard introduced in Google Analyticator 5.0.